kmonad/kmonad/keymap/user/MaxGyver83/Neo-layout-in-KMonad.md

 `neo.kbd` implements Neo but it's neither complete nor completely correct.
 Consider it as a starting point, in case you want to use KMonad as your Neo keyboard driver.

 This config contains empty layers 5 and 6 because greek characters can't be inserted as easy as typing them into the config file.
 You need to use compose sequences (defined in *WinCompose* or `~/.XCompose`).
 I have inserted these layers just for showing how to implement layers dependent on other layers (technically you switch to layer 2 or 3 when holding down Shift or Mod3 before you can reach layer 5).
-(There are layers 5 and 6 defined in a block comment but with all symbols in a wrong order, actually matching the VOU layout).
+There are layers 5 and 6 defined in a block comment but you would have to create aliases for the greek letters in order to make them work.

 Level 2 is special: The left shift key is defined as a Neo level 2 modifier.
 So you get the right symbols when you type `lsft` + number but this key doesn't work for `shift` + `home` or `shift` + mouse click.
 In these cases you have to use the right shift key.
 But you'll get QWERTY's level 2 when using `rsft` + number.
 Both shift keys work for creating capital letters, though.
 (See Issue #111.)